-Hi, I’m Clem, a UX Content Strategist based in Washington D.C.
-I help organizations create systems, products, and experiences using human-centered design.
+Hi, I’m Clem.
+I help organizations create systems, products, and services using human-centered design.

-I’m a product content strategist with a sharp eye on research-driven design and human-centered outcomes.
+I’m a content strategist with a sharp eye on research-driven design.
 My work is connected by a passion for keeping technology inclusive, considerate, and fair.

-Currently, I help government organizations design services and content at ICF Next.
-As a content strategist, I help organizations improve how they communicate with their audiences through websites, apps, software, and conversational interfaces.
+Most recently, I helped government organizations design products and services at ICF Next.
+As a content strategist, I helped organizations improve how they communicate with their audiences through websites, apps, software, and conversational interfaces.
 I usually have a hand in user research, content strategy, information architecture, SEO, and product writing and strategy.

 Before this, I was a UX researcher on the Conversational AI team at Capital One.
 As a freelance content strategy and user experience consultant, I worked with a variety of startups and nonprofits including CMX Media, Samsung Research America, and Reach for Change.
 In 2017, I received my Master’s in Human Centered Design & Engineering from the University of Washington.

 Okay then.
 What is it like to work with you?